Selfish or Selfless? There Is Another Way

 Truthfully speaking, I think there’s a way out of black-or-white thinking regarding selfishness and selflessness.
 It’s a way that includes both polarities and doesn’t require you to adhere exclusively to either one.

-By the same token, I bet there are people in the “selfish” camp who are exhausted with the endless parade of material accumulation and self-gratification.
+By the same token, I bet there are people in the “selfish” camp who are exhausted with the endless parade of self-gratification without consideration for others.
 They are sick to death of taking without giving.
 And they are scared that if they don’t kick-start their compassion and get their souls in gear, they will die a lonely death surrounded by nothing but their toys.

 One of my beloved mentors from graduate school, the late Dan Kelleher, used to talk about the “frozen compromise” model.
 Dan was famous for saying “There is always room for everything.”